 When an individual is diagnosed with cancer, treatment options will be one of the first topics discussed with the oncologist.
-The available treatment options will vary from patient to patient depending on the type of mesothelioma that has been diagnosed and the stage that the disease has progressed to.
+The available treatment options will vary from patient to patient depending on the type of mesothelioma that has been diagnosed and the stage that the disease has progressed to at the time of diagnosis.
 Mesothelioma, in particular, is a very serious and aggressive form of cancer for which treatment options have traditionally been quite limited.

 When a recently-diagnosed mesothelioma patient is presented with options for treatment, surgery may be recommended.
 There are different forms of mesothelioma surgery and some are proposed as a curative measure, while others are designed to relieve symptoms of the disease that can be quite debilitating and interfere with the patient's quality of life.